Schmelzberry/za-bros/README.md

 Expected Output:
   Pizza { toppings: ["ham", "onion", "olive"] size: "small",}

-  Test 3: "It will create an additional key-value for price."
+  Test 3: "It will create an additional key-value for price and set it to a base price of 10 for small pizzas."
 Code:
   let pizza2 = new Pizza("ham onion olive" , "small");
 Expected Output: